-We envision a campus community that affirms, respects, and celebrates all genders and sexualities and resists intersecting forms of oppression.
+We envision a campus community that affirms, respects, and celebrates all genders and sexualities free of discrimination.

 The Pride Center fosters a supportive and inclusive campus community for queer and trans students, faculty, and staff through intersectional programs, education, support resources, and advocacy.

 We are committed to liberation – challenging the norms and institutionalization of intersecting forms of oppression and systemic discrimination.

 We are committed to creating a sense of belonging by investing in our community, expanding our programs and resources, advocating at the intersections of identity, and creating affirming spaces for the UND Queer and Trans community.

 We celebrate, honor, and recognize our Queer and Trans past, present and future.

 We are committed to building and modeling sustainable partnerships that hold our campus community accountable to critical learning and action to support Queer and Trans students, faculty, and staff.

 We work to help students reach their potential through self-discovery, leadership opportunities, and developing a sense of agency toward social change.

 The Pride Center opened in 2017 after years of advocacy work by an LGBTQ+ student group, known today as the Queer & Trans Alliance.
 UND was the first institution of higher education in the state of North Dakota to have a physical space and full-time staff member dedicated to LGBTQ+ students.